dmitrykos/stk/README.md

 ## Adding STK to your project

 ### Add using Git & CMake:

 #### 1. Add STK to your project using Git & CMake

-You can include STK in your project using `git submodule` or by copying the source into a `libs/` or `third_party/` folder.
+You can include STK in your project using `git submodule` or by copying the source into a `libs/` or `third_party/` folder:
 ```bash
 # Example: using git submodule
 cd your-project